CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 compute!(KE)
 ```

-There are two approaches to bypass this issue.
+Assuming `compute!(KE)` fails for your GPU, there are two approaches to
+bypass this issue.
 The first is to nest `ComputedField`s.
 For example,
 we can make `KE` be successfully computed on GPUs by defining it as
 ```julia
 u, v, w = model.velocities